codomposer/PDF-Sign/README.md

+# PDF Sign using wallet address and encode using private address

-# Node.js Rest APIs with Express, Sequelize & MySQL example
+# Node.js Rest APIs with Express, Sequelize For Back end

+# React + Typescript for Front end

 ## Install dependencies